tomas-fryza/vhdl-course/lab8-project/README.md

 ## References

-1. Put here the references you used.
+1. Put here all references to sources and tools you used.
 2. ...